Maple-Dijon Panko Crusted Portobellos

 - Preheat oven to 425F (218C) degrees.

 - Line sheet pan with foil and brush with some cooking oil.
-Add salmon and then divide and spoon crust onto fish.
-Bake for 12 to 16 minutes.
+Place portobellos top-side down and then divide and spoon crust onto mushrooms.
+Bake for 10 to 14 minutes.

-- While fish is cooking, make vinaigrette by whisking together Dijon, maple syrup, balsamic vinegar, and olive oil.
+- While mushrooms are cooking, make vinaigrette by whisking together Dijon, maple syrup, balsamic vinegar, and olive oil.
 Season with salt and pepper.

-- When fish is ready, toss vinaigrette with clementines, apples, pecans and spinach.
-Enjoy salmon with your salad.
+- When mushrooms are done, toss vinaigrette with clementines, apples, pecans and spinach.
+Enjoy mushrooms with salad on the side.

 4-yr-old loved this salmon, especially the crust!
 Salad was so-so.
 I see there are many variations for sides with this salmon, so I will perhaps try another option next time.0 Helpful